GluuFederation/world-tour/README.md

 1. Sponsor RSA Asia 2019
 1. Plant the seeds for GluuCon in Austin, TX ~ March 2020

+## Deliverables

+- Host at least one meetup/training session in each city
+- Film an interview with one local open source entrepreneur/founder

 ## Current Itinerary

 |Dates	| Location|